Altius/soda/README.md

 ## Usage

 As a usage example, you may have a BED file in some home directory called `/home/abc/regions.bed`.
 You have a session ID for the `gb1` Altius genome browser instance called `123456_abcdef`, with all your tracks selected and display parameters set, using `hg38` as the reference genome build.
-Finally, you want to store the results in a folder called `/home/abc/public_html/my-soda-plot-results` where it can be shared publicly with others via a web browser:
+Finally, you want to store the results in a folder called `/home/abc/public_html/my-soda-plot-results` where it can be shared publicly with others via a web browser.
+Here is a sample command that generates the desired gallery:

 ```bash
 $ /path/to/soda.py -r "/home/abc/regions.bed" -b "hg38" -s "123456_abcdef" -o "/home/abc/public_html/my-soda-plot-results"